thdaemon/pixiv-novel-saver/README.md

 	- [ ] A option to split pixiv novel chapters

-- [x] Automatic detect the author rename and series rename.
+- [x] Automatically detect the author rename and series rename.